data-and-visualization/blogdown2-rfun/content/blog/spring-videos-2021.md

 **Now streaming**: All spring 2021 Rfun workshop videos.

 Hundreds of you signed-up and attended our workshops last semester.
 Now, we are pleased to present the Spring 2021 Rfun workshop series on video.
-As always the content for each workshop is available for sharing via [CC BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/) (i.e. Attibrution, Non-Commercial.)
+As always, the content for each workshop is available for sharing via [CC BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/) (i.e. Attribution, Non-Commercial.)
 We encourage you to share the videos, the data, and the code.

 Within the description of each video (and/or often within the video) you'll find links to the code and data stored on GitHub.
 Let us know if you have questions.